gaia-unlimited/gaiaunlimited/docs/index.rst

 + Query Gaia scanning laws for when a given sky position is scanned.
 + Query Gaia survey selection functions for the probabilities that sources of given properties are included in the Gaia catalog.
 + Query ready-made Gaia DR3 subsample selection functions for the astrometry and RVS sample.
++ Extensive worked examples of constructing selection functions for specialized samples crated form combinations of Gaia and other surveys.
++ Community contributed examples and tutorials.

 Acknowledgements
 ----------------